The Importance of Staying Hydrated [+ How To Rehydrate Fast]

 Cucumbers are amazingly refreshing.
 They are mainly composed of water and contain high levels of Vitamin C. Many people have even added slices of fresh cucumber into ice water to add flavor and style.

 If you ever watched Bugs Bunny growing up, he used to always make carrots look so tasty.
 Carrots also contain a high water content and are a great source of beta carotene, a nutrient necessary for eye health.

 Who doesn't like berries?
 Out of all the different kinds of berries, strawberries are the most hydrating given that they are composed of ~90% water.
 They also make a great snack because they are low in sugar and high in folate and Vitamin C.

 I'm the first to admit that celery is difficult to eat due to its strong flavor, however, its hydrating value cannot be ignored.
 Simple ways to make this vegetable more palatable is to use it as a snack with almond butter or simply throw it into a vegetable smoothie.

-Speaking about drinks, let's go over the most hydrating drinks too!
+Now let's go over the most hydrating drinks.

 The 3 Most Hydrating Drinks (Other Than Plain Water)

 If you don't like the taste of water, there are a few drinks you can have to hydrate yourself even better than plain water can.
 The three best hydration drinks are coconut water, lemon infused water with a dash of sea salt, and a vegetable smoothie that includes the most hydrating fruits and veggies.

 Coconut water is one of the best drinks on this planet.
 Mother nature created this liquid to help replenish ourselves given its high concentration of key electrolytes including sodium, potassium and magnesium.
 Do yourself a favor and buy 100% coconut water, not some imitation with coconut flavoring.

 Lemon Infused Water with Sea Salt